top of page

 1. Working at Both the Conscious and Subconscious Level

+A key differentiator is the integration of Rapid Transformational Therapy (RTT®).
 Traditional therapy focuses primarily on conscious thought and behaviour.
 RTT® goes deeper by working with subconscious beliefs and emotional patterns that influence behaviour automatically.

 Many people struggling with addiction hold internal beliefs such as: